alirezakkt/Recon4bb/README.md

 # Recon4bb
-its a repo for automate routin recon basics u can use .csv or .txt file im using regax for find domain in plain text this files :
+This is a repo for automate routin recon basics u can use .csv or .txt file im using regax for find domain in plain text this files :

 Subdomain Enumeration (using Subfinder, Amass)